Homomorphisms between braid groups: Introduction

+\p{Transvections} Next, given a homomorphism $\rho : \B_n \to G$ as above, we say that a homomorphism $\B_n \to G$ is a \emph{transvection} of $\rho$ if its action on generators is given by

+for some $t \in G$.
+We denote the transvection by $\rho^t$.
+We emphasize that the transvection is only defined if the given formula defines a homomorphism.
+In this case, we refer to $t$ as a transvecting element for $\rho$.
+We will prove that in Section~\ref{sec:tv} that $t$ is a transvecting element for $\rho$ if and only if $\rho(\sigma_i)t\rho(\sigma_i)^{-1}$ is independent of $i$, and further this is true if and only if $t$ lies in the centralizer of $\rho(\B_n')$ (Proposition~\ref{prop:tv}).
+In particular, if $t$ centralizes $\rho(\B_n)$ then $t$ is a transvecting element; in this case we refer to $\rho^t$ as a central transvection of $\rho$.
+If $\rho^t$ is a central transvection of $\rho$ then we have the formula

+where $L : \B_n \to \Z$ is the length homomorphism (or abelianization map).
+As we will explain in Section~\ref{sec:tv}, it is a consequence of our main theorem that the transvecting elements for a homomorphism $\rho : \B_n \to \B_{2n}$ are essentially the elements supported in subsurfaces of $\D_{2n}$ on which the action of $\B_n$ on $\D_{2n}$ (via $\rho$) is cyclic.

-where $t$ lies in the centralizer of $\rho_1(G)$ and $\tau$ is an automorphism of $H$.
-We remark that a homomorphism $G \to H$ is equivalent to the trivial map if and only if it has cyclic image.
+We say two homomorphisms $\B_n \to G$ are \emph{equivalent} if one is almost-conjugate to a transvection of the other (we verify in Section~\ref{sec:tv} that this is an equivalence relation).
+We say two homomorphisms are \emph{centrally equivalent} if the transvection is central.
+A homomorphism $\B_n \to G$ is equivalent to the trivial map if and only if it has cyclic image.

+\p{Statement of the main theorem} We now arrive at our main result, which completely classifies homomorphisms $\B_n \to \B_{2n}$ for $n \geq 5$.
+We address the case $n=4$ in Theorem~\ref{thm:castel4} in Section~\ref{sec:castel}.